 - Walking lunges with dumbbells

 - Stiff-leg deadlifts

 - Barbell hip thrusts

 - Box jumps

-How to do it: Perform four sets of 8-12 reps of each exercise, resting for 60 seconds between sets.
+How to do it: Perform four sets of 8 to 12 reps for each exercise, resting for 60 seconds between sets.

-Make Sure to: Choose a weight that you can do safely but is very challenging by the last rep. If you can perform 12 with no problem, then you aren’t lifting heavy enough.
+Make sure to: Choose a weight that you can do safely but that’s very challenging by the last rep. If you can perform 12 with no problem, then you aren’t lifting heavy enough.

 - Continuous squat jumps